oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ### Task 4c: Accessing your services using an ingress rule

-<details><summary><b>Introduction</b></summary>
+<details><summary><b>WHy not use multiple Load Balancers?</b></summary>

-Services can configure externally visible load balancers for you, however this is not recommended for several reasons if using REST type access.
+Services can configure externally visible load balancers for you (and helm did this for you when the ingress controller was installed), however this is not recommended for every REST service for many reasons.

 Firstly the load balancers that are created are not part of Kubernetes, the service needs to communicate with the external cloud infrastructure to create them, this means that the cloud needs to provide load balancers and drivers for Kubernetes to configure them, not all clouds may provide this in a consistent manner, so you may get unexpected behavior.